maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

   + Note, you might consider displaying the same data/relations more than once, with each plot displayed for a different audience.
 If your group is planning on participating in the data visualization competition, you will need to plan for a broad general public audience for at least one of your visuals (it's okay if not all).
 * The intended message to be communicated for each plot.

-### Draft
-By the end of Week 8, you should have a fairly complete draft of the data visualizations you will be sharing in your portfolio.
-These should be housed in a GitHub repo and ready to receive feedback from your peers.

-To receive credit, you must submit a link to your GitHub repo.

 ### Peer Review
 You will be assigned to three groups to review their code.
 The purpose of this exercise is to learn from each other.
 Programming is an immensely open-ended enterprise and there are lots of winding paths that all ultimately end up at the same destination.
 In terms of visualization, there is certainly plenty of room for artistic license, but certain design decisions (as we will learn) can lead to more interpretable and better data communication.
 Peer review is a chance to learn from your peers both by reviewing their work and by having your work reviewed.